Definition of Determining the Cost of Missing Inventory

-If the perpetual inventory method is not used (or the system is not maintained properly) you can determine the cost of the missing inventory with the following steps:
+If the perpetual inventory method is not used (or it is not maintained properly) you can determine the cost of the missing inventory with the following steps:

 - Determine the cost of the inventory at the time of the previous physical inventory.
 Let's assume this occurred on the prior December 31.

-- Combine Item 1 and Item 2 to arrive at the cost of goods available for sale.
+- Combine Step 1 and Step 2 to arrive at the cost of goods available.

 - Determine the cost of goods sold percentage.
 This is 100% minus the company's normal gross profit percentage.
-(This may appear on the income statements from the previous year.)
+(This should be available from the previous year's income statements.

 - Multiply the cost of goods sold percentage times the sales since December 31.
 The result is the approximate cost of goods sold.

-- Subtract the approximate cost of goods sold (Item 5) from the cost of the goods available (Item 3).
-This is the approximate cost of goods that should be in inventory.
+- Subtract the approximate cost of goods sold (Step 5) from the cost of the goods available (Step 3).
+This is the approximate cost that should be in inventory.

 - Determine the cost of the goods that are actually in inventory.

-- Subtract the cost of the goods that are actually in inventory (Item 7) from the cost of goods that should be in inventory (Item 6).
-The difference or shortage is the amount of missing inventory.
+- Subtract the cost of the goods that are actually in inventory (Step 7) from the cost of goods that should be in inventory (Step 6).
+The shortage is the cost of the missing inventory.